 1. The Capital City Addis Ababa

-A trip to Ethiopia is inconceivable without an arrival or departure from Addis Ababa "new flower" in Amharic.
+Travelling to Ethiopia is not conceivable without an arrival or departure from Addis Ababa "new flower" in Amharic.
 In the Oromo region, Addis Ababa is the capital of Ethiopia.
 Situated in the centre of the country between 2300 and 2600 metres above sea level, it is a large metropolis of more than 7 million inhabitants, which has been home to the headquarters of the African Union since 1963.

 Addis Ababa is a compendium of modern and traditional Ethiopia.